Graveyard orbit: Overview

 A graveyard orbit is used when the change in velocity required to perform a de-orbit maneuver is too large.
-De-orbiting a geostationary satellite requires a delta-v of about 1500 m/s, whereas re-orbiting it to a graveyard orbit only requires about 11 m/s.
+De-orbiting a geostationary satellite requires a delta-v of about 1500 m/s, whereas re-orbiting it to a graveyard orbit requires only about 11 m/s.

 For satellites in geostationary orbit and geosynchronous orbits, the graveyard orbit is a few hundred kilometers beyond the operational orbit.
 The transfer to a graveyard orbit beyond geostationary orbit requires the same amount of fuel as a satellite needs for about three months of stationkeeping.
 It also requires a reliable attitude control during the transfer maneuver.
 While most satellite operators plan to perform such a maneuver at the end of their satellites' operational lives, through 2005 only about one-third succeeded.
 Given the economic value of the positions at geosynchronous altitude, unless premature spacecraft failure precludes it, satellites are moved to a graveyard orbit prior to decommissioning.